-This creamy and easy white fish chowder cooks quickly and can be ready in 30 minutes.
+This creamy and easy white fish chowder cooks quickly, ready in just 30 minutes.
 Use a firm white fish for the best results, or try salmon for another great taste.

 Ingredients in Easy White Fish Chowder

 This chowder has a base of chopped bacon that is fried crispy.
 The rendered fat is used to saute´ chopped onions and fish.
-Boiled potatoes give this chowder texture and also help to thicken it.
-The soup is made with half and half to make it creamy.
+Boiled potatoes add texture to this chowder and also help thicken it.
+The soup is made with half-and-half to make it creamy.

 Choosing Fish